salvacarrion/autonmt/docs/guide/evaluation/metrics.md

-# Metrics & significance
+# Metrics

-This is the **output side** of the pipeline.
-Once a model has translated the test set, AutoNMT scores the hypotheses against the references and (optionally) tells you whether a difference between two systems is real.
-Scoring is wired into [`predict`](../toolkit/predict.md) — you just list the metrics — but it's worth understanding what each one measures and how to report results responsibly.
+Once a model has translated the test set, AutoNMT scores the hypotheses against the references.
+Scoring is wired into [`predict`](../translation/generating.md) — you just list the metrics — but it's worth understanding what each one measures.

 ## Requesting metrics